yesko-gd/brainfuck-interpreter/README.md

-# brainfuck-interpreter
+# Program
-An interpreter for the esolang Brainfuck, written in C
+This is a run-time interpreter for the esoteric programming language Brainfuck, written in C.

+To run it, pass the script to be interpreted as the first command-line argument.

+# Build
+The interpreter works on Linux and Windows, you should just be able to run the file "build.bat"/"build.sh".
+The files assume that GCC is installed as the command "gcc", if it isn't, you're going to have to adjust the build command...
+(A proper build system would probably be a good idea...)